How to Read Business Constraints: Save 6–12 Months Fixing the Wrong Problem for $30K–$60K Operators

 Hour 2: Skill Expansion

-This keeps fluency sharp.
-Prevents diagnostic drift.
-Expands pattern library.
+This keeps fluency sharp, prevents diagnostic drift, and steadily expands your pattern library.

-• The Bottleneck Audit: Systematic constraint identification and resolution framework
+With this skill: Systematic constraint identification and resolution framework.

-• The Signal Grid: Prioritize what to optimize based on accurate constraint reading
+With this skill: Prioritize what to optimize based on accurate constraint reading.

-• The 3% Lever: Find highest-impact improvements by knowing your actual constraint
+With this skill: Find highest-impact improvements by knowing your actual constraint.

-• 3% Lever: You’ll improve the wrong 3% and see no meaningful change
+Without this skill: You’ll improve the wrong 3% and see no meaningful change.

 The frameworks provide structure.
 The skill provides accuracy.